fung2682/nMonopoly_Game/README.md

 - Some output is animated
 - Optional difficulty can be set to affect the starting money
 - Leaderboard system to record the score when the user wins, grouped by the difficulty
+- Tolerating wrong input, users will be prompted to re-enter the input if it is out-of-range or has the wrong type

 # Creativity and Originality
 - Renamed original Monopoly propeties with name of buildings in HKU.